New snacks on sale now for a limited time! Use code NEW for 15% off.

 Nail Sheaths

-If your cat is stubborn or you want an extra buffer between your cat’s nails and your furniture until he gets the hang of the new scratching rules, try
+If your cat is stubborn or you want an extra buffer between your cat’s nails and your furniture until he gets the hang of the new scratching rules, try Soft Claws or a similar product.

 Soft Claws are a set of silicone sheaths that can be safely glued onto your cat’s nails.
 As your cat’s nails grow and the outer layer sloughs off, Soft Claws fall off too.
 Replace each nail as it comes off, or do a full kitty manicure about once every six weeks.
 As an added bonus, there are dozens of fun colors to choose from.